 - Client Intake and SOAP Documentation

-Protect yourself, your clients and your practice by utilizing proper documentation techniques.
+Protect yourself, your clients and your massage therapy practice by utilizing proper documentation techniques.

 - Equipping Your Practice